 It begins with including two passport-sized profile photographs and completed fingerprint cards with your N-400 form at the time of filing.
 At the time of the appointment, you need to bring the appointment notice as well as a valid form of photo ID.
 The USCIS has resources to help you prepare for your biometrics appointment.

 Many clients distress about the English and Civics questions within the citizenship test.
 The purpose of the test is to evaluate the applicant’s understanding of United States history, politics, and influential government documents such as the Constitution.
+You can lear all about the 100 Citizenship Test Questions and Answers before you take the test.
 The USCIS provides a “Guide to Naturalization” which allows applicants to have an idea of what the test will be like.
 Applicants are then obligated to take an oath of allegiance.
 If you have a mental or physical disability, you will not be required to complete the oath.
 This exemption also applies to applicants who are underage.

 There are several issues that can complicate the naturalization process such as prior criminal issues, tax fraud, expired visas, deportation defense claims, expatriate declarations etc. It’s strongly recommended that you seek guidance from an experienced citizenship lawyer if any of these factors applies to your citizenship application.
 To learn more about how we can help you become a naturalized U.S. Citizen, contact our experienced attorneys for an immigration consultation.